Pi-Apps-Recreates/pi-apps-x86/README.md

 > I made this x86 version so people from Rasberry Pi's have a familer appstore

  - Is Pi-Apps x86 still under development?
 > Sure is!
-Initial development is done for the most part, and I don't see any more [major features](https://github.com/Botspot/pi-apps#to-do) being added to Pi-Apps's core functionality. (besides maybe allowing `apt`-package apps in the future)
+Initial development is done for the most part, and I don't see any more major features being added to Pi-Apps's core functionality.
 > But, there's always an app or two that need attention, and dozens of app requests.
 It's enough work to keep a *team* of developers busy.

  - Is Pi-Apps x86 free?